and Geography are dynamic and diverse disciplines, but disciplines that have

 Pieter Warnich is a senior lecturer in History and Social Sciences Education at North-West University.
 He is chairperson of the subject group History and Social Sciences Education at the Potchefstroom Campus.
 His main areas of specialisation are teaching, learning and assessment and History education curriculum studies development.
 Pieter has published widely in these fields where he authored peer-reviewed articles and chapters in books.
 He is co-editor of the book Outcomes-based assessment for South African teachers (2012).
 Currently he is editor of the accredited open-access History teaching journal, Yesterday&Today.

-Chapter 1 Unpacking the Curriculum and Assessment Policy Statement (CAPS) Social Sciences
+1 Unpacking the Curriculum and Assessment Policy Statement (CAPS) Social

 Part A: History